18F/PriceHistoryAuth/README.md

 P3Auth
 ======

 Simple Authentication module used by PricesPaidGUI and PricesPaidAPI.
 This project has almost no stand-alone value apart from the P3 project.

+It is, however, a derived [CAS](https://wiki.jasig.org/display/CAS/Home) (Central Authentication Service) client.
+As such, it might be interesting to anyone who wants a Python CAS client.
-However, it has modified the file pycas.py by Jon Rifkin that may be valuable to someone doing CAS authentication that is NOT using CGI as the original file did.
+It is basecd on the file [pycas.py](https://wiki.jasig.org/display/CASC/Pycas) by Jon Rifkin that may be valuable to someone doing CAS authentication that is NOT using CGI as the original file did.

 This is part of the PricesPaid (P3) Project
 --------------------------------------